Canonical Gravity in Degenerate Limit: Degenerate limit of Barbero-Immirzi gravity

-As an example of an inhomogeneous and anisotropic universe, let us consider the following spacetime \cite{kasner,bkl,*bkl1}:
+The properties of the scaling fields $\delta_{(a)}$ allow us to describe a dynamical spacetime where all the spatial directions need not contract in general as the triad (tetrad) degenerates.
+As an example of an inhomogeneous and anisotropic universe, let us consider the following spacetime:

-Such a solution can exist in presence of matter in Einstein gravity.
-Assuming that the effect of matter could be neglected close to the spacelike curvature singularity at $t=0$, we may use the Hamiltonian theory constructed in the previous section to analyze how the singularity is approached in this case.
+where we assume that: $\alpha+\beta>0, ~\beta+\gamma>0,~\alpha+\gamma>0$.
+A similar metric was first considered by BKL \cite{bkl,*bkl1}, which could be a solution of Einstein gravity in presence of matter.
+Assuming that the effect of matter could be neglected in the degenerate limit (which here represents a curvature singularity at $t=0$), we proceed to find the associated solution.

+Let us first demonstrate that the assumed generic properties of the scaling transformation are all satisfied.
+The spatial metric (as well as the four-metric) degenerates as $t\rightarrow 0$.
+This limit could be parametrized as $\epsilon\rightarrow 0$ where $t=\epsilon t'$ ($t'$ being finite).
+Inserting this in the metric solution just obtained above, we find the components of $\delta_{(a)}$ defined in eq.(\ref{e-scaling}) as: